 - Genre Savvy: The unnamed protagonist, who immediately comes up with several sci-fi-esque hypotheses as to why Emanon is the way she is.
 In the end, the reader never really does find out if he was correct.

 - Historical In-Joke: Emanon in past lives was previously a legendary Buddhist nun who supposedly lived for 800 years, and was the source of many Japanese myths.

-- Hollywood Evolution: The narrator is a 60's sci-fi fan, so it's to be expected when he's trying to figure out reasoning behind Emanon's memory.
+- Hollywood Evolution: The narrator is a 60's sci-fi fan, so it's to be expected when he's trying to figure out the reasoning behind Emanon's memory.